-“For us personally, Naxos has the most beautiful beaches in the Cyclades.
-From golden sand to colorful pebbles, everything is there.”
+โFor us personally, Naxos has the most beautiful beaches in the Cyclades.
+From golden sand to colourful pebbles, everything is here.โ

-The great advantage of the island of Naxos is that it is not yet so crowded (except for the summer months), so that everyone can always find a quiet place to swim on the 150 km long coast.
-Provided you have a rental car, because the paths on the island are not to be underestimated.
+The great advantage of Naxos is that it is not yet overly crowded (except during the summer months), so there is always a quiet spot to be found along its 150 km coastline.
+That said, a rental car is recommended, as the roads on the island are not to be underestimated.

-In this article, we will take you on a beach hopping from north to south, as well as west to east and introduce you to the most beautiful beaches on Naxos also present our favourite bathing spots:
+In this article, we will take you on a beach-hopping journey from north to south and west to east, introducing you to the most beautiful beaches on Naxos and sharing our favourite bathing spots:

 Naxos beaches in the west

-In the west there are many good bathing opportunities, but around Naxos Town (Chora) they are very limited.
-The Grotta Beach not far from the Portara of Naxos is at best suitable for sunbathing, large pebbles make it difficult to get in, there are also high waves and a lot of flotsam is washed ashore.
-When there is no wind, however, you can snorkel well here.
+In the west there are plenty of good swimming spots, though around Naxos Town (Chora) options are quite limited.
+Grotta Beach, not far from the Portara of Naxos, is at best suitable for sunbathing โ large pebbles make it difficult to enter the water, the waves can be strong, and a lot of flotsam washes ashore.
+When there is no wind, however, it can be a good spot for snorkelling.

-On the Agios Georgios Beach, about 500 m south of the city, it looks better, here you can swim well.
-However, it is a typical city beach, in the background stretches the sea of houses of the new town of Naxos-Chora and numerous parasol rental companies have paved over the beach.
+At Agios Georgios Beach, about 500 m south of the city, things look better โ the swimming here is good.
+However, it is a typical city beach, with the sea of houses of Naxos-Choraโs new town stretching out in the background, and numerous parasol rental companies have taken over much of the beach.
 The local Restaurant Nissaki is one of the best on the island.

-On the other hand, it is much more relaxed on the 2 km south Laguna Beach to.
-As the name suggests, a reef forms a lagoon landscape here, the entrance to the sea is shallow and the fine grey sandy beach invites you to take a walk.
-There is no operator and the wind sometimes blows very strong here, which windsurfers appreciate.
+Things are much more relaxed at Laguna Beach, 2 km further south.
+As the name suggests, a reef forms a lagoon landscape here, the entrance to the sea is shallow, and the fine grey sandy beach invites you to take a leisurely walk.
+There are no operators on site, and the wind can blow very strongly here at times, which windsurfers tend to appreciate.

-There are also still bathing areas north of the capital, but almost all of them are unmanaged.
-Due to their orientation, they are exposed to the strong north winds (Meltemi), which leads to high waves.
-If you don’t mind that, the sandy beach Amitis Beach and the pebble beaches near Mikra, Kampos and Avraam recommended.
+There are also bathing areas north of the capital, but almost all of them are unmanaged.
+Due to their orientation, they are exposed to strong north winds (Meltemi), which can produce high waves.
+If that doesnโt bother you, the sandy Amitis Beach and the pebble beaches near Mikra, Kampos and Avraam are well worth a visit.

 #1 Agios Prokopios Beach

-Agios Prokopios Beach is located about 6 km (about 12 minutes by car) south of Chora and is one of the most popular beaches of Naxos.
-Although there are numerous hotels and apartment complexes around the bay, the beach is never crowded due to its vastness.
-Takes care of the sweet tooth Mr. Donut, who sells delicious doughnuts on the beach.
+Agios Prokopios Beach is located about 6 km (roughly 12 minutes by car) south of Chora and is one of the most popular beaches on Naxos.
+Although there are numerous hotels and apartment complexes around the bay, the beach never feels crowded thanks to its sheer size.
+Those with a sweet tooth are well catered for by Mr. Donut, who sells delicious doughnuts right on the beach.

 #2 Agia Anna Beach

-Only a few kilometres to the south, the Agia Anna Beach is one of the most beautiful Naxos beaches ever.
-The northern section with its golden sand is very touristy, parasol after parasol is lined up here and many gastronomic facilities (tip: Cactus Cafe Bar) invite you to linger.
+Just a few kilometres to the south, Agia Anna Beach is one of the most beautiful beaches on Naxos.
+The northern section with its golden sand is very touristy โ parasol after parasol lines up here, and many places to eat and drink (tip: Cactus Cafe Bar) invite you to linger.

-It is much quieter below the pier, where in addition to fishing trips also excursions to the islands of Paros and Koufounisi are offered.
-The round bay is natural, turquoise blue sea meets powdery white sandy beach.
-On the western cape stands the chapel of Agios Nikolaos, below which are hidden bays and the famous Agia Anna Hai.
+It is much quieter beyond the pier, where in addition to fishing trips, excursions to the islands of Paros and Koufounisi are also offered.
+The rounded bay is unspoilt, with turquoise blue water meeting a powdery white sandy beach.
+On the western cape stands the chapel of Agios Nikolaos, below which hidden coves and the famous Agia Anna Hai await.

-💡 Help with the Naxos Holiday Planning: Not sure where to start and how to go about planning your trip to Naxos?
-No problem, benefit from our years of experience with traveling to Greece and let us help you.
-We advise you on all your questions and concerns, even via video chat.
+๐ก Help with Naxos holiday planning: Not sure where to start or how to go about planning your trip to Naxos?
+No problem โ benefit from our years of experience travelling to Greece and let us help you.
+Weโll advise you on all your questions and concerns, even via video chat.
 You can book your consultation here: Travel Advice Greece

 #3 Plaka Beach

-With a length of over 4 km, Plaka Beach is one of the longest Naxos beaches.
+Nearly 4 km long, Plaka Beach is one of the longest beaches on Naxos.
 It is divided into several sections from north to south, including Kedros, Maragkas, and Plaka.
-If you haven’t found a quiet place to swim yet, you’re sure to find it here, because even in midsummer large parts are deserted.
+If you havenโt found a quiet spot to swim yet, youโre sure to find one here โ even in midsummer, large stretches remain deserted.

 #4 Orkos Beach & Mikri Vigla

-On the gravel road in a southerly direction, you will reach the holiday settlement of Mikri Vigla at the foot of a striking rocky cape.
-Below the road there are some small hidden coves that we like to remember.
-North of Mikri Vigla is the Orkos Beach, which is considered a Mecca for kitesurfers.
-Here the wind whistles mercilessly, nothing for sunbathing.
+Along the gravel road heading south, youโll reach the holiday settlement of Mikri Vigla at the foot of a striking rocky cape.
+Below the road are some small hidden coves that we remember fondly.
+North of Mikri Vigla is Orkos Beach, which is considered a mecca for kitesurfers.
+The wind whistles relentlessly here โ not ideal for sunbathing.

-South of the cape is the Mikri Vigla Beach, a real dream beach of the Cyclades and our favorite beach on Naxos.
-The entrance to the crystal clear sea is shallow, the hilly cape keeps the north winds out and so the grey sandy beach is ideal for families.
-The scenery with the large granite rocks is simply impressive and at the latest now the Naxos fever has gripped you.
+South of the cape lies Mikri Vigla Beach, a heavenly beach of the Cyclades and our favorite beach on Naxos.
+The entry into the crystal-clear sea is shallow, and the hilly cape shields the beach from the north winds, making this grey sandy beach perfect for families.
+The scenery with its large granite rocks is simply stunning, and by now the Naxos fever will have well and truly taken hold of you.

 #5 Kastraki & Glyfada Beach

-Kastraki Beach connects seamlessly to Mikri Vigla and goes below the Paradise Kastraki Tavern to Glyfada Beach.
-On just under 4 km, Naxos shows its original side.
-The sand dunes reach far into the hinterland, only around the settlement of Kastraki there are holiday resorts, the rest of the beach is undeveloped.
+Kastraki Beach connects seamlessly to Mikri Vigla and stretches past the Paradise Kastraki Tavern all the way to Glyfada Beach.
+Along nearly 4 km, Naxos shows its unspoiled side.
+The sand dunes reach far into the hinterland, and only around the settlement of Kastraki are there holiday resorts โ the rest of the beach remains undeveloped.

 Naxos beaches in the south